firebase/extensions/user-referral/README.md

 ## Summary

 Add "invite a friend" functionality to your application.
 Allow users of your app to send invite emails to their friends.
-This mod sends emails using [SendGrid](https://SendGrid.com/) and keeps track of invites with Firestore.
+This mod sends emails using [SendGrid](https://SendGrid.com/) and keeps track of invites and conversions with Cloud Firestore.

 ## Details